 Read more: Where does the Royal Family actually live?

 Read more: Diana, William, and Harry: Magical moments

 What is the Queen's trick?

-Julia Donaldson authored well known children's book The Gruffalo.
-In recognition of this, she was awarded a CBE, and picked up on the very subtle trick that the Queen was using to remember the names and achievements of everyone she meets.
+Julia Donaldson authored well-known children's book The Gruffalo.
+In recognition of this, she was awarded a CBE and picked up on the very subtle trick that the Queen was used to remember the names and achievements of everyone she meets.

 She had this to say

 'I was told the Queen goes through the potted biographies with a yellow marker and just two words get highlighted.
 So when you get called up, the equerry shows her the words.
 I did my little curtsy and she said ''Oh, so you're a writer, you're very popular''...
 I went off thinking ''writer/popular.. those must have been my two words''.'